-Shema’s Trial is Contrived – PDP - Nigeria Today
+Shema’s trial is contrived – PDP - Nigeria Today

 “While we do not support corruption of any kind no matter who is involved, however we disagree with the selective persecution of PDP leaders and members by President Buhari and the APC,” the party added.

-The post Shema’s Trial is Contrived – PDP appeared first on SIGNAL.
+The post Shema’s trial is contrived – PDP appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG